 The older I get, the more I realize how much I don’t know.
-And in some cases, the stuff that I learned in school has changed.
+And in some cases, the stuff I learned in school has changed.
 I’m still scratching my head about Pluto not being a planet.
 And don’t get me going on nutritional changes.
-All this just makes me do more research, which often leads to online courses.
+All this makes me do more research, which often leads to online courses.

 Here are some of my suggestions when looking for courses: